Washington State Capitol: Legislative Building

-Other buildings
+Temple of Justice

 Facing the Legislative Building is the Temple of Justice, home to the State Supreme Court and the State Law Library.
 Until 1924, the unused boiler and coal rooms located under the Temple of Justice housed the Division of Highways Testing Laboratory, which would later become the Department of Transportation Materials Laboratory.

+Governor's Mansion

 The Governor's Mansion is located immediately west of the Legislative Building.
 Built before the rest of the capitol campus in 1908, the four-story Georgian-style mansion was intended as a temporary structure, and over the years the state legislature has considered replacing it with an office building or a new mansion.
 The legislature decided to renovate and remodel the existing building in 1973, and since then the private, non-profit Governor's Mansion Foundation has maintained it.

 Art and monuments

-There are 18 major art installations and monuments on the campus.
+There are 25 art installations and monuments on the campus.

 The Winged Victory monument, commemorating World War I, is one of the most prominent.
 Sculpted by Alonzo Victor Lewis from bronze, its granite pedestal has four inscriptions.
 Dedicated May 30, 1938, the monument has been restored numerous times since then.

 The Tivoli Fountain replica was designed by the architects Wohleb, Wohleb, and Bennett.
 Inscribed upon it is "Replica of the Tivoli Fountain—Tivoli Park, Copenhagen, Denmark.
 Presented to the State of Washington by Olympia-Tumwater Foundation.
 Peter G. Schmidt, President.
 1953."

-Other points of interest include World War II, Korean War, Vietnam War, medal of honor, POW–MIA, and law enforcement memorials; Arc of Statehood; Boiler Works; Du Pen Fountain; Mysteries of Life; Sea to Sky; The Shaman; an untitled sculpture by Lee Kelly (1973); Territorial Sundial; the Water Garden; and Woman Dancing.
+Other points of interest include World War II, Korean War, Vietnam War, medal of honor, POW–MIA, and law enforcement memorials; monument to the family of early Washington pioneer George Bush; Arc of Statehood; Boiler Works; Du Pen Fountain; Mysteries of Life; Sea to Sky; The Shaman; an untitled sculpture by Lee Kelly (1973); Territorial Sundial; the Water Garden; and Woman Dancing.
 General George Washington, a colossal portrait by Avard Fairbanks, is placed in the reception room (another is installed at Washington University Medical School in Washington, D.C.).